ITCZ affecting Southern Luzon, Visayas, Mindanao: PAGASA

-(Eagle News) — The Intertropical Convergence Zone is affecting Southern Luzon, Visayas, and Mindanao.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Bicol Region, Visayas, Caraga, Northern Mindanao, Zamboanga Peninsula, Marinduque, and Romblon, as a result, will have cloudy skies with scattered rain showers and thunderstorms.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Visayas, Bicol Region, Caraga, Northern Mindanao, Zamboanga Peninsula and Palawan will have cloudy skies with scattered rain showers and thunderstorms as a result.

 Flash floods or landslides due to moderate to at times heavy rains are possible.